pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 # ReAct Agent Training Example

 This section demonstrates how to train a ReAct Agent using Trinity-RFT.
 We use [AgentScope](https://github.com/agentscope-ai/agentscope) as an example and leverage its built-in ReAct agent to solve GSM8K math problems.
-Developers can refer to this example to adapt Trinity-RFT's training workflow to their own agent projects.
+Developers can refer to this example to adapt Trinity-RFT's training to their own agent projects.

 ## Key Features